What personal information do we collect from the people that visit our blog, website or app?

 Do we use ‘cookies’?

-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
+We do not sell, trade, or otherwise transfer your Personally Identifiable Information to outside parties.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.
 Non-personally identifiable information may be provided to other parties for marketing, advertising, or other uses.

 We do not include or offer third-party products or services on our website with the exception of some advertising displayed on our Alaska Classifieds site.

 How does our site handle ‘Do Not Track’ signals?

 We honor Do Not Track signals.
 We do not plant cookies when a Do Not Track (DNT) browser mechanism is in place.

 With the exception of traffic information compiled through analytics services, we do not allow third-party behavioral tracking through our website.